POSSESSION OF FIREARMS BY NON-RESIDENTS

 “Unfinished frame or receiver”, a forging, casting, printing, extrusion, machined body or similar item that: (i) has reached a stage in manufacture when it may readily be completed or assembled to function as a frame or receiver; or (ii) is marketed or sold to the public to become or be used as the frame or receiver of a functional firearm once completed or assembled; provided, however, that “unfinished frame or receiver” shall not include a component designed and intended for use in an antique firearm.

-• Antique Firearms - Creates a separate definition for “Antique Firearm”.
+- Antique Firearms - Creates a separate definition for “Antique Firearm”.
 Clarifies where a license is required to possess antiques/muzzle loaders.
-Any that use a modern primer or other ammunition component is considered a modern firearm and requires a license to possess.
+Any that use a modern primer or other ammunition component may be considered a modern firearm and requires a license to possess.

 Non- Resident Hunting:

-• Must register their firearms with the Commonwealth prior to entering the state.
+- Must register their firearms with the Commonwealth prior to entering the state.
+(EOPPS guidance letters contradict the law regarding this matter.)

-• Bans any non-resident under 18 from hunting in Massachusetts.
+- Bans any non-resident hunter under 18 from hunting in Massachusetts.

-• Non-residents, even those with a temporary license to carry, cannot purchase ammunition or ammunition part in the Commonwealth.
-(This has been the case since 1998, but was reaffirmed in Chapter 135.)
+- Only non-residents, with a temporary license to carry, may purchase ammunition or ammunition component in the Commonwealth.

-• Any muzzle loader that uses a modern primer or other component will be considered a modern firearm, thus a license and registration is required.
+- Any muzzle loader that uses a modern primer or other component may be considered a modern firearm, thus a license and registration may be required.

 Registration/Serialization:

-• Must register all guns, including stun guns and Tazers, prior to entering the state for any purpose other than travel.
+- Must register all guns, including stun guns and Tazers, prior to entering the state for any purpose other than travel.
+(EOPPS guidance letters contradict the law regarding this matter.)

-• All firearms, frames and receivers shall have a serial number.
-Excludes pre-1968.
+- All firearms, frames and receivers shall have a serial number.
+Excludes pre- October 22, 1968.

 Storage and Transportation: